 When & Where is the Iditarod Held?

 The official Iditarod is held annually and begins in Anchorage, Alaska.
-It’s held on March 7th for 2020 in downtown anchorage.
+This next year’s race is set to start on Saturday March 4, 2023 in downtown Anchorage.
 The formal event starts at 2 pm, but you can attend other events held in the Fur Rondy Festival or walk around downtown.

 The first 11 miles of the race aren’t officially counted, and you’ll be able to view it in Anchorage, Alaska.
 Although, after that, you’ll find that it may be a bit more challenging to see the race in person.
 Many spectators follow along on TV or through live broadcasts.